gituliar/gituliar.github.io/_drafts/save-the-cat.md

 __4. Let’s beat it out.__
 It’s time for structure.
-  1. _Opening Image_: set a tone, mood, and style.
+  1. _Opening Image._ Set a tone, mood, and style of the main topic / character.
-  2. _Set a Theme_ with a remark or question.
+  2. _Set a Theme._ Question a main topic, controversially, with one sentence.
+  3. _Set-Up._ Your last chance to describe things as they are before the adventure starts.

+  4. _Catalyst._ The moment when it all starts, something happens for the first time.
+  5. _Debate._ Ask a question and explicitly answer it -- just debate.

+  6. _Break Into Two._ Leave the old world and step into Act Two.
+  7. _B Story._ Let's go slightly off theme and have a time-out.
+  8. _Fun and Games._ Lighter section; promise of a premise.
+  9. _Midpoint._ Either an "up" or a "down" (but false).
+  10. _Bad Guys Close In._ Bad guys regroup and send heavy artillery.

 #### Movies